skt-t1-byungi/use-waiter/README.md

 ## API
 ### wait(name, order)
-Wait for an order.
+Wait for an asynchronous order.
 Orders should be promise or function.
 Returns the order promise.

 ```js
 // promise order